a2hfc-carbon-killers/HES_java_sample/java/readme.txt

 =  "INSERT_YOUR_CERTIFIED_ASSESOR_NUMBER_HERE"         =
 ========================================================

-The sample code uses JAX-WS for SOAP communication. *** NOTE: THE UPDATED WSDL/API WILL BE AVAILABLE AFTER 06/13 ***
+The sample code uses JAX-WS for SOAP communication.

 You will need to run the following commands to auto-generate HES SOAP libraries from WSDL: